Because The Sky Is Everywhere

 - Childhood grief is “one of society’s most chronically painful yet most underestimated phenomena.

-Because the Sky is Everywhere is appropriate for children and families who have experienced the death of a parent, death of a grandparent, death of a sibling, or loss of a pet.
-Please email me directly at email@example.com about special orders for schools and organizations as well as custom printing options to personalize the book with messages and coloring pages from your organization.
+Because the Sky is Everywhere is appropriate for children and families who have experienced the death of a parent, death of a grandparent, death of a sibling, or death of a pet.
+Please email Nancy Sharp directly at firstname.lastname@example.org about special orders for schools and organizations as well as custom printing options to personalize the book with messages and coloring pages from your organization.

 “Because the Sky is Everywhere is a warm, inviting look at the process of grief from a child’s perspective.
 The young boys’ search to locate his father as well as find ways to maintain the connection is an accurate portrayal of the inner life of grieving children.
 The message offers hope, and opens a conversation about death and these aspects of the grieving process which is beneficial to the children and their grown-ups.”